vimeshjs/vimesh-ui/README.md

 [Run on codepen](https://codepen.io/vimeshjs/pen/RwJBygE)

 ## x-include
 Sometimes we just need to load a piece of html.
 The `x-include` is convenient to use in this case.
+The `unwrap` modifier is used to remove the host html tag.

 > /include-article.html
 ```html
 <head>